msv300/react-hooks-boilerplate/README.md

 This boilerplate could help you start to with React Hooks, comes packed with webpack, hot reloading, lint, redux store configs.

 Just a try to add global store for react hooks using redux store.
+Feel free to customize it to your needs.

 To install dependencies
 ```